Now accepting applications for Maker Corps Members!

 OUR PILOT YEAR: 2013, A SUMMER OF MAKER CORPS

 In spring 2013, our Host Sites and Maker Ed selected 108 Maker Corps Members out of over 330 Applicants.
 They served in the summer of 2013 in 34 youth-serving organizations in 19 different states.
 Highlights of their summer work can be seen here.

 While much of our Development Camps were exclusive to Maker Corps Members, our eight Spring and four Summer Development Camp Hangouts are public and archived on our YouTube channel.

 FIND OUT DETAILS ON OUR PILOT YEAR OF MAKER CORPS AND OTHER PROGRAMS IN OUR 2012-2013 PROGRAM REPORT

 GOALS OF THE MAKER CORPS PROGRAM:

-- Expand the network of maker mentors and community leaders.
+- Diversify and expand the network of makers, mentors, and community leaders.

-- Expand the capacity of youth-serving organizations to serve their communities in maker-oriented projects.
+- Expand the capacity of youth-serving organizations to engage youth and families in making.

 If you or your organization would be interested in becoming a sponsor of the Maker Corps program, please contact Info@MakerEd.org.
 Through sponsorships we can provide materials and salaries to Maker Corps members who will be working in their communities to involve children and families in making.